Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 ---

-## Pilot Tokenomic Mechanism(s)
+## Pilot Tokenomic Mechanism(s): Adaptive Capital

 The design at the level of general infrastructure for composing any desirable credit design, which is dependent on the parametric groupings instantiated around a use case or pilot project.

 There are obviously a number of [great projects](http://purplepill.vision/) in the [Regen ecosystem](https://regennetwork.notion.site/Built-On-Regen-Network-c6266114116842e389258747454f9f07) that would stand to benefit from such composable designs and we're keen to partner based on DAO capacity.
 LunarPunk Labs has a preference is to work closely with our existing partners at Regenerating Sonora in order to build out a low risk pilot project.
 Conditions around them are exceptionally vital; they have LEHR gardens, a community centre with a blockchain learning desk and high school tech club working with Arudino sensors!

-#### Regenerating Sonora Use Case
+#### Basic Credits: Regenerating Sonora use case
 - Starting from the LEHR gardens, we assess possibilities.
 - It's decided that the key step forward is to automate the gardens water timers.
 - A group of local high school students automate the timers using their Arduino kits.
 - Using the systematics interface, Arduino data feeds are selected as the input 'perspective'
 - These are then allocated to a 'language' describing the storage mediums (e.g. Filecoin Green).
 - As the students add other sensors to augment the garden timers new feedback loops arise.
-- These changes to the model are assessed using active inferencing; do the feedback loops suggest the gardens are growing better or worse with the new automation?
+- These changes to the model are assessed using active inferencing; do the feedback loops suggest the gardens are growing better or worse with the new automation? as processes improve the credit gains value in the market.

-At some point in the future a soil scientist recommends measuring Brix values instead of the students best guess, and someone smart also suggests tracking pollinators.
-The students put in new sensors and update their eco-credits underlying methodology using the geometric interface.
-Active inference engines suggest that these changes are beneficial to the gardens in reference to a stipulated outcome of vegetation growth, which is then automatically published on chain as supporting data.
-Consequentially the credit gains value in the market and efforts are rewarded.

-As the student group develops a reputation for making strong decisions around the growing LEHR gardens, it becomes apparent that this is an investment opportunity to market participants.
-The students reserve pool grows in value thanks to this speculative activity, and consequentially so have the funds to scale operations into new locations.
-Both investors and the wider Regenerative movement benefit!

-But that's not all, the students realise that the LEHR gardens have been an anchor point around which the community practices have grown which has brought wellbeing and vibrancy to their community.
-They use the interface to codify their activities as a state model, which they use to augment their commodity model as co-benefits.
-This reveals the more implicit aspects of their work, which is typically invisible to the bottom line of profits.
-These indicators help guide ethical investors and corporate responsibility funds to their project.

-### Community Capital
+#### Community Capital: H3 University use case
-An example methodology our students might use for codifying their co-benefits is the H3uni framework deployed on the current course "The art of creative collaboration".
+An example methodology our students might use to additionally codify the co-benefits produced by the communities vibrant social capital is the H3uni framework deployed on the current course "[The art of creative collaboration](https://www.eventbrite.co.uk/e/the-art-of-creative-collaboration-tickets-450456656987)".
 This particular practice based methodology groups eight sets of parameters under four framing conditions.

 **Framing conditions:**
 - Directive: Process